 In September 2012, the Covered California Board adopted a stakeholder engagement plan that describes the variety of engagement opportunities designed to encourage broad participation by Covered California's diverse stakeholders.
 Opportunities include public Board meetings held around California and the availability of translation services for public comment; webinar and phone participation options for Board and stakeholder meetings to provide for participation by individuals around the state; and topic-specific meetings that are held around the state with a diverse array of participants.
-The stakeholder engagement plan also includes the establishment in 2013 of topic-specific stakeholder advisory groups on plan management and delivery system reform; marketing, outreach and enrollment assistance; and the Small Business Health Options Program (SHOP).
-Covered California committed to selecting advisory group members that represent California's cultural, geographic and economic diversity to ensure that policies and actions are informed by a broad range of perspectives.
+The stakeholder engagement plan also includes the establishment in 2013 of topic-specific stakeholder advisory groups on Plan Management and Delivery System Reform; Marketing, Outreach and Enrollment Assistance; and the Small Business Health Options Program (SHOP).
+Covered California selected advisory group members that represent California's cultural, geographic and economic diversity to ensure that policies and actions are informed by a broad range of perspectives.